-Welthungerhilfe expects its Employees and Contributors to deploy the organisation’s resources in a responsible manner, taking into consideration such criteria as relevance, effectiveness, efficiency and sustainability.
-The private use of resources that Welthungerhilfe provides to its Employees and Contributors (e.g. laptops and work phones) is only permitted if the express consent of Welthungerhilfe has been obtained.
-Work equipment provided by Welthungerhilfe may not be used for activities that contravene the law or the Code of Conduct.
+WHH expects its Employees and Contributors to deploy the organization’s resources in a responsible manner, taking into consideration such criteria as relevance, effectiveness, efficiency and sustainability.
+The private use of resources that WHH provides to its Employees and Contributors (e.g. laptops and work phones) is only permitted if the express consent of WHH has been obtained.
+Work equipment provided by WHH may not be used for activities that contravene the law or the Code of Conduct.
 This includes any and all types of harassment, intimidation, and degradation as well as viewing, storing, processing, transmitting, and duplicating obscene, pornographic or discriminatory files.
-Employees and Contributors are obligated to take special care of the resources provided to them by Welthungerhilfe.
-Misappropriation of or grossly negligent damage to the property of Welthungerhilfe or to any property directly connected to Welthungerhilfe’s activities will not be tolerated.
+Employees and Contributors are obligated to take special care of the resources provided to them by WHH.
+Misappropriation of or grossly negligent damage to the property of WHH or to any property directly connected to Welthungerhilfe’s activities will not be tolerated.

 No Supporting of Terrorism or Money Laundering

 All Employees and Contributors must ensure that no resources are used for money laundering or to support terrorist activities directly or indirectly at any time.
 All Employees and Contributors are obligated to comply with the Anti-Terrorism Policy.